hyperoslo/ImagePicker/README.md

 ```

 **ImagePicker** supports limiting the amount of images that can be selected, it defaults
-to zero, which means that the user can select how many images that he/she wants.
+to zero, which means that the user can select as many images as he/she wants.

 ```swift
 let imagePickerController = ImagePickerController()